 Do have something to share?
 Please Contact Us with your fresh

-Hi John & Ali, I have your Schnitzer 200 Grano stone grain mill and the Hand flaker for rolling oats.
-My son has recently bought the Schnitzer Vario which grinds flour and also rolls oats.
-I have used my Grano 200 on a daily basis for over a decade and it has provided perfect service.
+Hi John & Ali, I have your Skippy stone grain mill and the Hand flaker for rolling oats.
+I have used my mill on a daily basis for over a decade and it has provided perfect service.
 Nature packages wheat in whole unbroken seed form.
 Once Nature's package is broken it will go rancid and loose much of its natural vitality, very quickly unless used immediately.
 People use various fairly ineffective ways to keep flour fresh including preservatives, removing the germ, vacuum packing etc but it will always be a poor product compared to the freshly milled flour.
 I am absolutely delighted with the lovely fine 100% stone ground flour that I can make fresh from the whole wheat.
 It has a warmth, vitality and fragrance that is wonderful.
 This 100% stone ground flour makes wonderful sourdough bread (pictured below) and truly deserves to be called "the staff of life".

 Susan, Hornsby NSW